.

 • Use a mix of methods.
 Combine live training, recorded sessions, and hands-on labs.

 • Offer ongoing support.
-Provide continuous support through refresher courses, open office hours, and quick-reference guides.
+Offer ongoing training sessions, dedicated support hours, and easy-to-access quick-reference materials.

-Change fatigue is real, but by engaging LIS lab staff in the process and equipping them with the right tools, resistance can be transformed into enthusiasm.
+Change fatigue is real, but by engaging LIS lab personnel in the process and equipping them with the right tools, leaders can transform resistance into enthusiasm.

 Industry Insights: Why the Future of the Laboratory Information System Must Be Active, Intelligent, and Integrated